v12technology/v12technology.github.io/get_started.md

 - Line 2 creates an aggregate sum of the trade amount, grouped by symbol name.
 - Line 3 defines a sliding window, publishing every second with a total window size of 5 seconds
 - Line 4 applies a comparator function to sort and then reverse the cumulative sum
-- Line 5 Filters the top 3 trades by volume for the last 5 seconds
+- Line 5 Filters the top 3 trades by volume
-- Line 6 logs top 3 every update publish
+- Line 6 logs the result of top every publish

 ```java